 The jurisdiction of Swiss courts and the applicable law in succession matters is determined by the Swiss Code on Private International Law.
 From a Swiss perspective, and as a general rule, the courts at a deceased's last place of residence in Switzerland have jurisdiction to deal with the entirety of the deceased's worldwide estate pursuant to the principle of unity of succession.
-However, Swiss courts would normally defer to the exclusive jurisdiction of a foreign court over any real estate within its territory.
+However, Swiss courts would

+Landwasser Viaduct, Filisur ©Johannes Hofmann normally defer to the exclusive jurisdiction of a foreign court over any real estate within its territory.

 The courts here usually apply Swiss law to the estate of a deceased whose last place of residence was in Switzerland.
 A foreign national can, however, stipulate in a will that the laws of his or her country of nationality should govern his estate, provided that the deceased does not also hold Swiss citizenship.
 Such a choice of law clause can be a very effective planning tool.
+As part of an ongoing revision of the Swiss conflict of law rules, it is currently under discussion whether such choice of law should also be granted to dual nationals with Swiss citizenship.